EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ```

-Now you can use Postman to start a deposit api call with value 7, deposit_fee 8, in the terminal you should only see one event:
+Now you can use Postman to start a deposit api call with `value 7`, `deposit_fee 8`, in the terminal you should only see one event:
 ```
 nf4_client                                | [2025-09-10T11:16:17Z INFO  nightfall_client::driven::event_handlers::nightfall_event] Client: Decoded DepositEscrowed event from transaction 0xfa52…0b33, Deposit Transaction with nf_slot_id 3904706575986504511978814088454415652555375037070224197537435603550245942968, value 7, is now on-chain